Here’s a look at Iran’s nuclear capabilities.

 January 12, 2006 - Foreign ministers of the EU3 (Great Britain, France, Germany) recommend Iran’s referral to the United Nations Security Council over its nuclear program.

-January 13, 2006 - Iran's Foreign Minister, Manouchehr Mottaki, states that if Iran is referred, its government under law will be forced to stop some of its cooperation with the IAEA, including random inspections.
+January 13, 2006 - Mottaki states that if Iran is referred, its government under law will be forced to stop some of its cooperation with the IAEA, including random inspections.

-February 4, 2006 - President Ahmadinejad orders Iran to end its cooperation with the IAEA.
+February 4, 2006 - President Mahmoud Ahmadinejad orders Iran to end its cooperation with the IAEA.

 April 11, 2006 - Hashemi Rafsanjani, Iran’s former president, states that Iran has increased the number of functioning centrifuges in its nuclear facilities in Natanz and has produced enriched uranium from them.